marijnkampf/SilverStripe-Module-EmailVerifiedMember/README.md

 This module provides a mechanism that requires users to verify their email address before they can log on to the CMS.

+Optionally: after adding moderators new user registrations have to be confirmed before they can be log on.
+Moderators receive email on registration.

 This works with custom registration forms and the forum.

 ## Requirements